 “Go forth, O Bhikkhus, for the good of the many, for the happiness of the many, out of compassion for the world….” — Narada Thera, The Buddha Dhamma

-Board Member Bios are below this meeting summary.
+Board Member Bios are below the August and July meeting summaries.

-Summary of the Minutes of the Advisory Board Meeting of May 17, 2017
+Summary of the Advisory Board Meeting of July 12, 2017

 Brief Board Member Bios